desktop/desktop/docs/contributing/setup-macos.md

 $ nvm install
 ```

-3. Ensure you are running the right version
+3. Ensure you are running the right version:

 ```shellsession
 $ nvm use
 ```

-4. Verify you have the right version by running `node -v` again
+4. Verify you have the right version by running `node -v` again:

 ```shellsession
 $ node -v